Author: Yuresh

 One time, after finishing a full 40-minute podcast edit, my DAW froze and the project file wouldn’t open again.
 For a few minutes, I thought I’d lost hours of work.

-But thanks to my autosave + backup system, I only lost about 3 minutes of progress.
+But thanks to my autosave and backup system, I only lost about 3 minutes of progress.
 That moment taught me: backups aren’t optional, they’re insurance.

 Final Thought